 Children's Mental Health Week

-The library is also supporting Children’s Mental Health Week, with a display of fiction and non-fiction books which focus on mental health and wellbeing.
+Our academy library has a huge variety of books to help you, both fiction and non-fiction with a focus on mental health and wellbeing.

 Students can learn more around the subject or even develop a greater understanding of why someone you know might be feeling the way they do.